Balanced scoring helps Pacers force Game 7

 INDIANAPOLIS (WISH) — The Indiana Pacers defeated the New York Knicks 116-103 in Game 6, forcing Game 7 back at Madison Square Garden.

-Pascal Siakam lead the Pacers in points with 25, but it was a full team effort on Friday night.
+Pascal Siakam lead the Pacers in points with 25.
+His poise and experience were evident, consistently knocking down key shots for the Pacers.

+“He was huge for us, getting a lot of early seals, helping rebound the ball,” Tyrese Haliburton said.
+“I thought he played one of his better overall games in a Pacers uniform, and what a great time to do it.”

+But it wasn’t just Siakam on Friday night.
+It was a full team effort.
 They had six players hit double figures in points.

 Myles Turner and Obi Toppin threw down thunderous dunks, igniting the crowd.

-Tyrese Haliburton hit three three-pointers and dished out nine assists.
+Haliburton hit three three-pointers and dished out nine assists.

 T.J.
 McConnell provided his usual spark off the bench, with hustle plays and tough finishes at the rim.
 Pacers fans filled up Gainbridge Fieldhouse with chants of “T.J.” in the third quarter during a run in the third quarter.